|Salary||$33.37 - $41.68/hour; $5,784.13 - $7,224.53/month; $69,409.60 - $86,694.40/year|

 For more information regarding the benefits Placer County has to offer please visit Placer County's Human Resources website.

-This is the entry level in the Registered Environmental Health Specialist series.
-Positions in this class are distinguished from the Environmental Health Trainee by the possession of registration as an Environmental Health Specialist issued by the State of California Department of Health Services.
-This class is distinguished from the Associate level by the performance of the less complex tasks and duties assigned to positions within this series.
-Employees at this level are not expected to perform with the same independence of direction and judgment on matters allocated to the Associate level.
+This is the entry level class in the Auditor–Appraiser series.
+This class is distinguished from the journey level of Associate Auditor–Appraiser by the performance of the more routine and less complex tasks and duties assigned to positions within this series.
+Employees at this level are not expected to perform with the same independence of direction and judgement on matters allocated to the journey level.
+Since this class is typically used as a training class, employees may have only limited or no directly related work experience.
+Employees work under immediate supervision while expanding their experience and learning more complex job tasks.

 Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be: